SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: Evaluation

-In this experiment, we evaluate the runtime overhead introduced by the proposed probe-based data collection mechanism.
-We simulate the execution of DarkNet-19, ResNet-50, GoogLeNet, VGG and Binary Tree workloads under different probe configurations.
-In the simulator, the latency of a probe is determined by the amount of data it collects.
-For example, retrieving the current system clock incurs a 10-cycles delay.
-We use the total execution time without any probes as the baseline.
-The Communication Probe, Computation Probe, and Full Probe configurations correspond to inserting probes into communication instructions, computation instructions, and all instructions, respectively, in order to assess the overhead in different analysis scenarios.
-Considering the variability in hardware performance, we repeat the experiments multiple times under the same configuration and report the average execution time as the measured overhead.
+\textbf{Time Overhead.} We evaluate the runtime overhead of SL-Compiler's probe-based data collection under three configurations: Communication Probe (communication instructions only), Computation Probe (computation instructions only), and Full Probe (all instructions), using probe-free execution as the baseline.

-Figure \ref{fig:time-overhead} shows that our probe-based data collection mechanism gathers runtime traces with low overhead.
-Even in the most intrusive configuration, where probes are inserted into all instructions, the execution time increases by at most 10\% compared to the baseline.
-For more targeted scenarios, (e.g., Communication Probe for network performance monitoring), the overhead remains below 5\%.
+Figure~\ref{fig:time-overhead} shows that even under the most extensive instrumentation (Full Probe), execution time increases by at most 10\% across all workloads.
+For targeted scenarios such as Communication Probe, overhead remains below 7\%.
+This confirms the less than 10\% overhead claim from SL-Compiler's contribution.